inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L48
 S:Dear Annabel,
  :
- :    My brother and his college friends in the factory decided to arrange an :evening exactly as in the old days.
+ :My brother and his college friends in the factory decided to arrange an :evening exactly as in the old days.
 After calling us, they arrived and we :carried out the idea.
 We used an old college catalog and each girl had an :old college dress.
  :
- :    Further to advance the evening, my brother advised us of an old address :near the freight yard where certain college boys brought this or that article :and were allowed a few dollars.
+ :Further to advance the evening, my brother advised us of an old address :near the freight yard where certain college boys brought this or that article :and were allowed a few dollars.
 As we went in, an old man came a step farther, :fell forward and against me.
 Brother charged him.
 Will you believe this care- :ful account I enclose?
 Between brother and me lay this old man who did seem :dead.
 I can't express my feeling.
 His head was covered with marks of blows.
  :
- :    Already we were anxious to go.
+ :Already we were anxious to go.
 Yet his safe was open, as if to furnish us :the old books with the many expense charges against the college boys.
 When I :looked to see who of our company were in them, I read one balance after another :paid from the old country to My Dearest Son.
 You are correct if you guess we